zevero/avr_boot/README.md

 Displays a list of board models for your **Board** menu selection.
 You don't need to re-burn the bootloader after changing the model menu selection

 #### SD CS Pin Menu
-The SD CS pin may be connected to different Arduino pins depending on which shield you are using.
+The SD CS pin may be connected to different Arduino pins depending on which shield you are using or your wiring preference if not using a shield.
 - Ethernet Shield: **4**
 - Arduino Ethernet: **4**
 - Seeed SD card shield: **4**